-As I mentioned on this site’s Welcome page, Atcherley has been described as a “good old Shropshire name.”
+As I have mentioned on this site’s About page (and elsewhere), Atcherley has been described as a “good old Shropshire name.”
 But exactly where and when did the name in fact originate?

 According to the Internet Surname Database , Atcherley is likely to be one of several thousand surnames thought to originate from “lost villages” or settlements which no longer exist.
 This is certainly a possibility: while there are no villages or settlements in Shropshire today known as Atcherley, a catalogue of the Fine Rolls held by the National Archives includes a transcript of one dating back to 1403 which refers to “a virgate of land in Acheley, co.
 Salop, called ‘Hervyeslond’…” .

 Acheley is one of several variants of the Atcherley name which were used mainly in and around Ludlow in south Shropshire.
 The parish registers from this part of the county in the 1500s and 1600s record the baptisms, marriages and burials of people with the surnames Achley, Atchly, Atchley, Atcheley, and Achelley in addition to the aforementioned Acheley .
 Many of these names also occur in the parish registers of London during the same period, along with the occasional Atcherly .
 It is in south Shropshire, however, where we find the name being used before the 1400s.